Enhancing Data Literacy pt. 2: Interpreting Maps

 This blog post is the second in our ongoing series focusing on data literacy.
 In the first entry, we discussed important terms for data interpretation; be sure to check it out if you haven’t yet.
 In this blog, we are going to focus on data interpretation by exploring some SparkMap maps.
 Interpreting visual representations of data is important but can be complex.
 We’re here to help!

-In this blog, we will address the following questions:
+In this blog, we will address the following data literacy focused questions:

 - How can I accurately interpret data from my maps?